Ghost vs Scotch Bonnet: Heat Limit or Jerk Flavor

 Quick Comparison

-Ghost Pepper measures 855K–1M SHU while Scotch Bonnet registers 100K–350K SHU — making Ghost Pepper 3× hotter.
+Ghost Pepper measures 855K–1M SHU while Scotch Bonnet registers 100K–350K SHU.
+That makes Ghost Pepper about 3x hotter by upper SHU range.
 Ghost Pepper is known for its smoky and sweet flavor (C. chinense), while Scotch Bonnet offers fruity and tropical notes (C. chinense).

 Ghost Pepper